TwilightWingsStudio/CompositeGear/README.md

 # Composite Gear
-Composite Gear is a modification (IC2 Experimental addon) for game Minecraft.w This mod adds some good things like full set of composite alloy armor.
+Composite Gear is a modification (IC2 Experimental addon) for game Minecraft.

+This mod adds some good things like full set of composite alloy armor.

 ## Building